-In our research, we have learned that the key variable for successful change in leadership behavior is not the coach, teacher, or advisor.
+In our research, we have learned that the key variable for successful behavioural change in leadership is not the coach, teacher, or advisor.
 The key variables that will determine long-term progress are the leaders being coached and their co-workers.

 I learned this lesson in a very humbling way.
 The client that I spent the most amount of time with did not improve and I did not get paid!
 This was a painful reminder to me that I was not the key variable in my clients’ improvement.

 The client that I spent the least amount of time with improved more than anyone I ever coached – and he was great to start with!
 He was later recognized as the CEO of the Year in the United States.

 When I asked my ‘most improved’ client, what I could learn about coaching from him, he taught me a great lesson.
 He told me that I needed to: 1) pick the right clients and 2) keep the focus of my coaching on my clients and their teams (not my own ego and need to prove how smart I was).

 In phase two – I spent most of my time focusing on my coaching clients.
 I slowly learned that a motivated, hard-working client was more important than a brilliant coach!
 I learned that their ongoing efforts meant more than my clever ideas.
 My results improved!

 In phase three (where I am now) – I spend most of my time not with my coaching client but with the key stakeholders around my client.
 I focus on helping my clients learn from everyone around them.
 By making this change, my clients’ results have improved even more dramatically.